VazkiiMods/Patchouli/README.md

 Note that `-SNAPSHOT` versions can be broken from time to time, and you are strongly discouraged from using them unless you are helping dogfood, test, or contribute to Patchouli.

-In Forge, add the following to your `build.gradle`
+In Fabric, add the following to your `build.gradle`
 ```gradle
 repositories {
     maven { url 'https://maven.blamejared.com' }